|

 Alice Shields is the recipient of a CAP copying grant for Criseyde, presented by the American Music Center.

 "Female historical figures were also explored on Sunday [at New York City Opera's VOX festival] with Alice Shield's Criseyde, a feminist interpretation of Chaucer's Troilus and Criseyde.
-Nancy Dean's libretto offers a rare chance to hear Middle English sung...The melodic development and ornamentation of the intense, richly scored work reflect Ms. Shields' lengthy study of classical Indian raga."
+The libretto offers a rare chance to hear Middle English sung...The melodic development and ornamentation of the intense, richly scored work reflect Ms. Shields' lengthy study of classical Indian raga."

 |